zowe/docs-site/docs/user-guide/configuring-zowe-via-jcl.md

 * **Certificate Authorities**
 Every intermediate and root Certificate Authority (CA) that Zowe interacts with must be within the Keyring, unless the `zowe.yaml` value `zowe.verifyCertificates` is set to `DISABLED`.
 CAs that must be within the keyring include z/OSMF's CAs if using z/OSMF, and Zowe's own certificate's CAs as Zowe servers must be able to verify each other.

 There are four options for setting up keyrings: Three scenarios presented in the following table include JCL samples where a keyring is created for you.
-The forth option can be used where you can provide your own keyring. <br />
-If you already have a keyring that meets the requirements, configure Zowe to use this keyring by configuring `zowe.yaml` values within `zowe.certificate` according to the following example:
+If you already have a keyring, you can  configure Zowe to use this keyring by configuring `zowe.yaml` values within `zowe.certificate` according to the following example:

 ```
 zowe: